-Computing
+Computing and printing

-New students are provided with information on getting started with IT, including the Maths computer system at induction.
-Full information about your departmental computing services, including printing, are given at on the Computing and IT webpages.
+New students are provided with information on getting started with IT, including the Maths computer system prior to arrival.
+Information about both University Information Services (UIS) and departmental computing services can be accessed via the 'New PhD Student' webpage.